 But when I returned in November 2013 to make the artwork which I hoped would relate this powerful affirmation, Alyce was recently dead and everything had changed.
 The lush, tranquil prairie of summer 2009, now a uniform brown, was illuminated day and night by pernicious constellations formed from the roaring flames of gas flare-offs.
 Innumerable road tankers clattered and growled along shattered roads and fracking wells – the crude automata of the Bakken oil rush – stood like reapers, their scythes arcing unceasingly across the sacred land.

-Both the herd and Thunder Butte had been adopted as motifs by an apparently ostentatious tribal leader who, in the name of cultural continuity, was seeking to line his own pockets and poisoning both the land and all who inhabited it.
+Outwardly, it seemed as though the herd and Thunder Butte had been adopted as motifs by an apparently ostentatious tribal leader who, in the name of cultural continuity, was seeking to line his own pockets and poisoning both the land and all who inhabited it.
 I left profoundly depressed.

 Nevertheless, when, in stopping in the Four Bears Casino to grab a bar of chocolate, I asked the Native woman in the shop if she’d seen any improvements to life as a result of all the oil money coming into the Reservation, her reply was simple and direct: